giantswarm/docs/src/content/ui-api/management-api/authentication/index.md

 [![Authentication flow](sso-auth-flow-with-kubectl-gs-login.svg)](sso-auth-flow-with-kubectl-gs-login.svg)

 In order to complete the authentication flow, `kubectl gs` will open your default web browser.
-If in that browser you are authenticated with your identity provider (determined e. g. via a cookie), you will see a confirmation page and can close the browser window again.
+If in that browser you are authenticated with your identity provider (determined e.g. via a cookie), you will see a confirmation page and can close the browser window again.
 However, if you weren't authenticated with your identity provider yet, you'll have to go through the authentication process you are used to.
 When this is done, a confirmation page will be shown.

 As a result of running the command, your `kubectl` configuration has a new context, user, and cluster entry.
 The context is named according to the pattern